 Left photo: Bernice Oliver and Priscilla Duncan were two of the 166 volunteers to help deliver meals to homebound seniors.
 Right photo: Ryan Callicot (from left), Susanne Trest, Josh Carter, Nichole Goff and Jodi Montalvo, all with Wynlakes Country Club, delivered meals.

-For more photos from the Day of Action, click here.
+To see more photos from the 2016 Day Of Action project, click here.

-The Day of Action Frozen Food Project began June 14 and 16 as volunteers helped package food prepared by the Courthouse Café and by Wind Creek Hospitality's "Good to Go" food truck at MACOA on June 15.
-The meals were frozen, on June 21, our Day of Action, 166 volunteers delivered the frozen meals to the 366 seniors on MACOA’s waiting list for Meals On Wheels.
+The 2016 Day of Action Frozen Food Project began with volunteers helping to package food prepared by the Courthouse Café and by Wind Creek Hospitality's "Good to Go" food truck at the Montgomery Area Council On Aging (MACOA).
+The meals were frozen and then on the Day Of Action, 166 volunteers delivered the frozen meals to the 366 seniors on MACOA’s waiting list for Meals On Wheels.

 More than just meals were provided.
 Each senior received information about 2-1-1, a program funded by the River Region United Way.
 If and when they have a special need, they're now aware of this information and referral service that can help address their needs.

-If you're interested in learning more about future days of service like this one, call Ann Cooper, V.P. of Community Impact, at 323-2504.
+If you're interested in learning more about future days of service like these, call Ann Cooper, V.P. of Community Impact, at 334-323-2504.
 To learn more about United Way's many other volunteer opportunities, click here.